jappavoo/USBBlueToothKeyBoardBridge/README.md

 HW:
-Replace current battery with a bigger one to improve battery life time.
+Replace current battery with a bigger one to improve battery life time. maybe add a switch to the output of the power boost to enable usb operation without opening and disconnecting cables

 PARTS and connections
    1. Keebio Fourier 1.2 Keyboard kit (See my QMK repo for firmware setup